 Uncover the various financial aid options provided by Bucknell and determine which ones you may be eligible for by continuing your exploration.

-Bucknell University’s normal financial aid deal for newly arriving freshmen is $35,557.
-About 56.0% of first year students get some kind of financial aid, the majority of which is in the form of scholarships and grants.
+$36,041.00 is the typical Bucknell University’s first year financial aid package.
+About 60% of first year students receive financial aid, most of which is in the form of grants and scholarships.

-Student debt really should be considered to be an added expense rather than as “aid” or a “discount”.
-Find more about student loan debt at Bucknell.
+Student debt really should be considered to be an added expense and not as “aid” or a “discount”.
+Find more about student loan debt at Bucknell University.

-The table following displays scholarship and grant distributed by income for freshmen receiving any form of federal Title IV assistance, which includes Federal PLUS loans.
+The next table demonstrates grant and scholarship distributions by income level for freshmen getting any form of federally-funded Title IV aid, which includes Federal PLUS loans.